ox223252/termRequest/README.md

 # termRequest

-work for Windows and Linux and probably mac but never tested on it
+Work for Windows and Linux and probably mac but never tested on it.

 full example to use this lib:
 ```C